shuklashubhansh/nodeapp/Readme.txt

 - Go to server folder through cmd and execute the command <node test.js> to run the local NodeJS server.

--Make sure CORS is configured on your browser and if not then download the extension for it and run.
+- Make sure CORS is configured on your browser and if not then download the extension for it and run.

--Go to UI folder and simply run index.html
+- Go to UI folder and simply run index.html